Josh Fryday

-Joshua M. Fryday (born 1981) is an American politician, public servant, attorney, and Judge Advocate General's Corps veteran.
-He currently serves as the Chief Service Officer of California, a cabinet-level position within the Governor’s Office.
-He is the also director of CaliforniaVolunteers and previously held the positions of city councilor and mayor of Novato, California, from 2015 to 2019.
-He is a candidate for Lieutenant Governor of California for the 2026 election.
+Josh Matthew Fryday (born February 8, 1981) is an American attorney, politician, and former naval officer serving as chief service officer of California under governor Gavin Newsom since 2019.
+A member of the Democratic Party, he previously served on the Novato city council from 2015 to 2019, including as mayor in 2018.

+Fryday was a candidate for lieutenant governor of California in the 2026 election.

 Early life and education

-Fryday was born in 1981 and raised in Novato, California.
-He earned both his Bachelor of Arts and Juris Doctor degrees from the University of California, Berkeley School of Law, where he was active in student government and campus advocacy.
-During his studies, he clerked with the U.S. Attorney's Office and the San Francisco District Attorney's Office during Kamala Harris's tenure as District Attorney.
+Fryday was born on February 8, 1981 to Robin and Doug Fryday, and raised in Novato, California.
+He earned a Bachelor of Arts degree in political science from the University of California, Berkeley in 2003.
+He obtained a Juris Doctor degree from the UC Berkeley School of Law in 2009, specializing in energy, environment, and natural resources law.
+During his studies, he clerked with the U.S. Attorney's Office and the San Francisco District Attorney's Office under then-district attorney Kamala Harris.

 Military service

 Fryday testifying to the U.S. Senate Judiciary Committee, 2013.

 From 2009 to 2013, Fryday served as a lieutenant in the United States Navy Judge Advocate General's Corps, where he worked on military commissions at Guantanamo Bay detention camp, and assisted in disaster relief efforts in Japan following the 2011 Tōhoku earthquake and tsunami.